Park, Ciganda tied for LPGA Tour lead in Arkansas

 “I only have one win this season, but overall I think I have been doing a good job,” Park said through a translator.
 “Last week I did pretty well, too.
 Tomorrow, I hope to focus on each shot.”

-Ciganda shot a 66 to match Park at 13-under 129 at Pinnacle Country Club.
+Ciganda shot a 66 in hot conditions to match Park at 13-under 129 at Pinnacle Country Club.
 The Spanish player chipped in from 60 yards for eagle on the par-4 first hole and closed with a birdie on the par-5 18th.

 “There’s still lots of golf to play tomorrow and it can go very low here,” Ciganda said.
 “I think it’s nice to be up there, but I think there are some great players there.”